BEFORE YOU GO...

 “The person repeats this process several times a week at different licensed venues,” the paper states.
 “If questioned by law enforcement about the source of cash in their possession, the person produces photos of their tickets.”

-The commission said other laws actually increased the ability for criminal groups to launder money through poker machines, as winnings above $5,000 must be paid out in a bank transfer or cheque by the club.
+The commission said other laws actually increased the ability for criminal groups to launder money through poker machines, as winnings above $5,000 must be paid out in a bank transfer or check by the club.
 But those payments do not track how much money is played into a poker machine.